Skip to main content

 Growth Hormone the Great Restorer

 During the deepest phases of non-REM sleep, your body undertakes its most critical repair work.
-This process is governed by the release of human (HGH) from the pituitary gland.
+This process is governed by the release of human growth hormone (HGH) from the pituitary gland.
 HGH is fundamental for cellular repair, muscle recovery, and metabolic regulation.

 A robust pulse of HGH during the night ensures you wake up feeling physically restored and mentally sharp.
 Insufficient deep sleep directly translates to insufficient HGH release.
 This creates a debilitating cycle ∞ poor sleep diminishes HGH production, and diminished HGH levels impair the body’s ability to recover, leading to daytime fatigue and further sleep disruption.
 The feeling of physical exhaustion and the inability to recover from physical exertion are often tied to this breakdown in the sleep-HGH relationship.